-Gatlinburg fires: 7 dead; families wait for news of missing
+Gatlinburg fires: 10 dead; families wait for news of missing

 The fires that reached Gatlinburg began days earlier on a trail in the mountains 10 miles south of the city, National Park Service spokeswoman Dana Soehn said.
 But strong winds that began Sunday helped the fire spread into the Gatlinburg area on Monday.

+Not all Monday's flames came from the park.
+Some of them were sparked by power lines that fell in heavy winds, officials said.

-Investigators believe the trail fire was "human caused," Soehn said, without offering further information, but it's still under investigation.
+Investigators believe the trail fire was "human caused," Soehn said, without offering further information.
+The cause is still under investigation.

-Wildfires have burned in parts of the Southeast for weeks, fueled by the region's worst drought in nearly a decade.
+Wildfires have burned in many parts of the Southeast for weeks, fueled by the region's worst drought in nearly a decade.

 'She was scared'

-Hagler was likely preparing for an upcoming family trip to Disney World when the flames approached Monday, her daughter-in-law, Rachel Wood, said.
+Hagler was likely preparing for an upcoming family trip to Disney World when the flames approached Monday, her daughter-in-law Rachel Wood said.

-Rachel Wood said she talked to her by phone late Monday afternoon, and that Hagler was nervous about strong winds shaking her house.
+Wood said she talked to her by phone late Monday afternoon, and that Hagler was nervous about strong winds shaking her house.
 Unbeknownst to either of them, the wind would push the fire to the home.

 "She was unsettled, and she was scared," Rachel Wood told "New Day" on Thursday.
 "She said she felt like her house was going to blow down because of the winds, and she said there was ash in the air."